SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0756 GMT

 -------------------------------------

-The benchmark five-year swap rate and the one-year rate both down 3 bps each at 8.20 percent and 8.41 percent, respectively.
+The benchmark five-year swap rate falls 1 bp at 8.03 percent.
+The one-year rate unchanged at 8.45 percent.

 CALL MONEY